Queens-Hacks/ants/README.md

 - this.moveDig(direction)
     This function combines the roles of move and dig. it takes in the same arguments as them, and will try to dig a wall, if no wall is found or if the wall is destroyed, then the ant will continue.
 - this.goto(Point)
     This function is the easiest way to get from your current location to the point 'Point'.
-It zigzays there, and will dig through any walls in the way.
+It zigzags there, and will dig through any walls in the way.
 Not very efficient!

 ### Look around you